 Figure: Diminishing returns from Agile Estimating – Estimation Approaches

 Ultimately Software Development is a creative endeavour and has the same lack of predictability that painting a picture, writing a book or making a movie has.
 Yet movies get made all of the time.
 How can that possibly be!
-Well they have a Director (Product Owner) that has a bunch of money and a plan for delivery, a Producer (Scrum Master) to make sure that everyone has the skills, knowledge and assets available at the right time and place and one or more Units (Development Teams) that have all of the skills necessary to turn the Directors ideas into a working movie.
+Well, they have a Director (Product Owner) that has a bunch of money and a delivery plan, a Producer (Scrum Master) to make sure that everyone has the skills, knowledge and assets available at the right time and place and one or more Units (Scrum Teams) that have all of the skills necessary to turn the Directors ideas into a working movie.
 They create Storyboards of what they expect to create so that they can run it past the stakeholders and get feedback.
 They take those storyboards to the Units who collaboratively work together with the stunt, prop, lighting, camera, sound and wardrobe crews to get estimates and costs and ultimately coordinating to create the movie.
-Sometimes they don’t know how to do stuff, and just have to have a go and see what they get.
+Sometimes they don’t know how to do stuff and have to have a go and see what they get.

 Making a movie is just like building software, you need a budget, you need a plan, and you are trying to reach a ship date.
-And just like building software you have to make money at the end of the day so that you can do it all over again.
+And just like making a movie, you have to make money at the end of the day so that you can do it all over again.

 Accept the lack of predictability